Fivell/policies/source/sections/12-breach_policy.md

      code or other types of information were involved), if known;
    - Any steps the Customer should take to protect Customer data from potential harm resulting from the breach;
-   - A brief description of what Datica is doing to investigate the breach, to mitigate harm to individuals and Customers, and to protect against further breaches;
+   - A brief description of what Versionista is doing to investigate the breach, to mitigate harm to individuals and Customers, and to protect against further breaches;
    - Contact procedures for individuals to ask questions or learn additional information, which may include a toll-free telephone number, an e-mail address, a web site, or postal address.
-7. Methods of Notification: Datica Customers will be notified via email and phone within the timeframe for reporting breaches, as outlined above.
+7. Methods of Notification: Versionista Customers will be notified via email and phone within the timeframe for reporting breaches, as outlined above.
-8. Maintenance of Breach Information/Log: As described above and in addition to the reports created for each incident, Datica shall maintain a process to record or log all breaches of unsecured ePHI regardless of the number of records and Customers affected.
+8. Maintenance of Breach Information/Log: As described above and in addition to the reports created for each incident, Versionista shall maintain a process to record or log all breaches of unsecured ePHI regardless of the number of records and Customers affected.
 The following information should be collected/logged for each breach (see sample Breach Notification Log):
    - A description of what happened, including the date of the breach, the date